Media and Publicity Resources

 The Department of Marketing and Communications fosters relationships with a variety of local, regional, and national media outlets to raise awareness about Fredonia’s endeavors.
 News releases highlight the accomplishments of students, alumni, faculty, and staff, as well as campus events and academic programs.
 News stories are also posted on our campus news site and in the Campus Report, our weekly email to campus.
 Keep in mind, there are so many events on campus, it is difficult to publicize all of them.
 Make sure you utilize the Events Calendar in those cases.

-- Campus Report postings: News releases will appear automatically in Campus Report, but will not be sent to outside media.
-Two weeks of lead time are required for Campus Report content.
+- Three weeks of lead time are required for timely Campus Report content.

 - Hometown publicity: Students can fill out this form so we can place your accomplishments in your hometown newspaper.